RyanLHicks/nuclear_reactors_sql/README.md

 ## Introduction

-**Background**
+#### **Background**
 - Why I'm doing this: I want to practice and enhance my SQL skills while exploring the interesting landscape of nuclear reactors around the world.
 This will allow me to see the real-world applications and questions that SQL and visualization tools can answer that anyone may have about topics.
 - Why I'm interested in nuclear energy: I believe that understanding nuclear reactors now will allow me to be positioned greatly for the future search of clean and reliable energy.
 If I can comprehend the scale of nuclear reactors now, I hope to learn and apply further knowledge of chemistry to enhance energy sources for the future.
 - Why I'm interested in SQL: Using SQL will allow us to leverage mass amounts of important data to make intelligent decisions for personal, professional, and general interest topics such as nuclear energy, healthcare, technology, financial markets, and many other applications that will fuel our lives.
 Understanding these concepts now will set up an excellent future for myself and others to make quick interpretations about the past to enhance future innovation.

-**Setup, Procedures and Data**
+#### **Setup, Procedures and Data**

 I am creating my own tables through data from the International Atomic Energy Association (IAEA) and will implement it in the SQL database called PostgreSQL.
 After setting this data up, I will use Dbeaver to carry out SQL queries that answer a wide variety of questions relating to nuclear reactors and energy.
 When these queries are finally carried out, I will export the raw data into CSV format and use an AI chatbot to quickly visualize the data using bar graphs, line charts, and scatter plots for quick interpretation.
 The main functions used during this project include multi-step CTEs, joins, sub queries, and window functions to be as specific as possible when dissecting this data and hope it has some use for the future.
+Each section contains the raw sql query/data, visualizations, main points, and data interpretation/extrapolation.

-**Major Topics Addressed**
+#### **Major Topics Addressed**
-- Reactor Demographics and Industry Leaders
-- Operational Performance and Efficiency
+⚙️Reactor Demographics and Industry Leaders ⚡️Operational Performance and Efficiency
-- Historical Development Trends
+🔎 Historical Development Trends

-**ERD and Tables**
+#### **ERD and Tables**
 - ERD

   <img width="632" height="671" alt="Screenshot 2025-08-26 143710" src="https://github.com/user-attachments/assets/8a500eec-3c04-470e-898b-f47b2e704f57" />